enqueuer-land/enqueuer/README.md

   - adding it to your testing pipeline, so you'll be asserting that the event-driven-component still behaves properly in every commit.

 ### how it works?
--	receives a [requisition](/examples/publishAsStartEvent.enq.json "Requisition example") from some IPC mechanism defined in its [configuration](/conf/enqueuer.yml);
+-	receives a [runnable](/playground "Runnable examples") from some IPC mechanism defined in its [configuration](/conf/enqueuer.yml);
--	confirms the requisition reception;
+-	confirms the runnable reception;
-	-	starts the requisition (publishing or waiting on an event);
+	-	starts the runnable (publishing or waiting on an event);
 	-	waits for events published by the event-driven-component;
 -	executes hook script upon these received events;
 -	reports back the [result](/outputExamples/).